Patio Cleaning Cost

 Prices for good pressure washers have reduced considerably in recent years so it is now feasible for homeowners with large drives or patio areas to have access to their own pressure washers for cleaning.

 However, professional pressure washers are much more powerful and effective.
-Therefore, many homeowners will simply hire a local contractor to come in every year or so to do the pressure washing for them.
+Therefore, many homeowners will simply hire local patio cleaning services to come in every year or so to do the pressure washing for them.

-Cleaning a driveway properly using a pressure washer will remove algae, weeds and stains.
-Once a driveway or patio has been pressure washed and is completely cleaned and dry, joints can then be refilled using kiln-dried sand if necessary and a driveway sealing product can then be used for protection.
+Cleaning a driveway or patio properly using a pressure washer will remove algae, weeds and stains.
+Once the area has been pressure washed and is completely cleaned and dry, joints can then be refilled using kiln-dried sand if necessary and a driveway sealing product can then be used for protection.

 When having your driveway or patio areas cleaned you may also want to consider cleaning other areas at the same time.